Auckland68/Data-Analysis/README.md

+This repository contains:

-This repository contains data analysis projects completed as part of the Data Analyst Bootcamp Course (Cambridge Spark) and some other data analysis projects completed for personal interest:
+Data analysis projects completed as part of the Data Analyst Bootcamp Course (Cambridge Spark) Other data analysis projects completed for personal interest

 1) FTSE - Data Analysis with Pandas
 2) Covid19 - Data Analysis with Pandas